 - Art.
 The art scene in Phoenix is growing into something special.
 Though most museums do charge for admission, do some research and find out what days/times they may offer free admission to the public.
 At First Friday, tour the Phoenix Art Museum, art galleries, venues, and related spaces from 6 to 10 p.m. every First Friday of the month.
 You can enjoy the spirit and culture of downtown Phoenix as you mingle with thousands of other art-lovers.
-Scottsdale has its own art walk every Thursday night, and has for the past 30 years.
+Scottsdale has its own art walk every Thursday night and has for the past 30 years.
 Many of the more than 100 art galleries in downtown Scottsdale open their doors to art lovers and people-watchers during Scottsdale ArtWalk.
 The Arizona State University Art Museum is always free.
 This contemporary art museum has five galleries in a spacious and modern facility located within the Nelson Fine Arts Center.
 The museum features contemporary artists, both regional and international, and its exhibitions often deal with current social issues.
 While the ASU Art Museum’s collections are rich in ceramics and prints, a variety of artistic media is showcased here.
 Southwestern and Latino art are well represented in the collection.

 - ASU Collections.
 The campus is a living arboretum, with native plants identified and growing everywhere.
 Art, archeology, astronomy and more are featured in small and large museums all over campus.
-They include the expected – a local sports hall of fame – to the exotic – a center for meteorite studies.
+They include the expected – a local sports hall of fame – to the exotica center for meteorite studies.
 Art of almost every kind is represented, as well as one of the largest collections of human fossils to be found anywhere.
 View live rattlesnakes (all 18 indigenous species) at the Life Sciences Building.
 Or explore the moon or Mars.
 You can do it all here on campus.
 You don’t even have to be a student.

 - Outdoors.
 A popular hot spot with the locals, Camelback Mountain attracts adventurous and active Arizonans to its majestic location.
-It is a landscape true to desert theme with incredible views.
+It is a landscape true to the desert theme with incredible views.
 Check out the Echo Canyon trail for an outdoor trip through mountainous terrain and desert shrubbery.
 Because it’s surrounded by residential development, large mammals are not normally found in the park; however, you might find a friendly lizard or two.
 If you’re looking for an easy hike for kids, try the Waterfall Trail.
 Or, become one with the Phoenix desert at South Mountain Park and Preserve – at 16.000 acres, thought to be the largest municipal park in the country.
 Enter through the park’s main entrance on Central and Dobbins Road to explore the South Mountain Environmental Education Center, or follow the road to the top of the mountain for spectacular views of the entire valley.
 The park also boasts more than 51 miles of primary trails for horseback riding, hiking and mountain biking for all ability levels.
 Finally, Scottsdale’s McDowell Sonoran Preserve is a place where visitors can experience the vast Sonoran Desert.
 The preserve, which opened in 2009, will encompass 36,400 acres of desert once it is complete.
 Enjoy the flora and fauna, from colorful wildflowers and Saguaro cacti to quail and lizards and other desert creatures, free shade ramadas, a dog comfort station, an equestrian staging area, and more.
 The Gateway Access Area is located east of Thompson Peak Parkway, one-half mile north of Bell Road.
-Pick up a trail map at the parking area.
+Pick up a trail map in the parking area.

 - Outdoors plus.
 Have you tried orienteering?
 Find out if you could find your way around the desert with nothing but a map in this orienteering course at Papago Park.
 Orienteering is a form of land navigation in which participants use a map and compass to navigate through fields, woods, hills or desert terrain.
 The new course is geared toward the beginner and has 11 control points.
 The course is open daily from sunrise to sunset.